meta-llama/llama-stack/llama_stack/templates/llamacpp/doc_template.md

 - `--port`: Port to bind to (default: 8080)
 - `-ngl`: Number of layers to offload to GPU
 - `--chat-template`: Chat template to use
+- `--api-key`: API key to use for authentication
+- `--alias`: Alias name for the model
+- `--jinja`: Enable jinja template support for tool calling in llama-stack
+- `--cb`: Enable continuous batching to improve throughput

 ## Environment Variables